Readers will learn how to set up a tower in an area that does not have a grid power supply readily accessible using solar as a good alternative.

 How much power do you use?
 To work out your power requirements, you need to look at all the radios or devices you will have on your tower.
 Each device will have a wattage rating which can be obtained usually by googling the model and the words watt power.

 If you cannot find the watt rating of the device using Google, you can use a multimeter, a good option is a Kill A Watt.
 The Kill A Watt is a device with a similar shape to a surge protector with a small screen.
 It tells you how much power the device plugged into it, it will be using.
-UBNT devices will have this information in their Data Sheets, found at the bottom of each product page you'll see here.
+Ubiquiti devices will have this information in their Data Sheets, which you can find in our Downloads page by navigating to the right product line using the top bar and then selecting the correct product from the left hand side menu.
+The Data Sheets will be under the Documentation subheader along with User Guides and Quick Start Guides.

 - NanoStation 5AC: 8.5 Watts